progHours/judge-scraper/README.md

 main();
 ```

 If you are using CommonJS modules, you can also use the `require` function to import the library.
-The returned object from `fetchProblem` will satisfy the following interface.
+The returned object from `fetchProblemData` will satisfy the following interface.

 ```ts
 interface ProblemData {